coveooss/terragrunt/README.md

   nester_under           = []            # Optional, define variables under a specific object
-  os                     = [list of os]  # Optional, default run on all os, os name are those supported by go, i.e. linux, darwin, windows disabled               = false         # Optional, provide a mechanism to temporary disable the import variables block }
+  os                     = [list of os]  # Optional, default run on all os, os name are those supported by go, i.e. linux, darwin, windows disabled               = false         # Optional, provide a mechanism to temporary disable the import variables block fetch_regex            = ""            # Optional, go-getter optimization.
+This sets a regex that sorts files to fetch from the sources
+}
 ```